The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 We may also use GoCardless and Paypal to handle payments on our behalf.
 They also make some of your personal details available to us, but they do not share details of your payment card or bank account with us.

-We use a service called Baremetrics to help us manage our subscriptions.
-If you are a paying subscriber, some personal information about you, such as your name, and payment history, will be passed to Baremetrics.
+We use services called Baremetrics and Chargebee to help us manage our subscriptions.
+If you are a paying subscriber, some personal information about you, such as your name, and payment history, will be passed to these firms.

 We may use third-party services to help us promote and manage events.